matrix-org/matrix-spec-proposals/proposals/4194-user-redaction.md

 ### Use case for self redaction

-Implementors should be cautious over the use of this API for self redaction.
+Implementers should be cautious over the use of this API for self redaction.
 We might omit that use case from the MSC if there are concerns.

 ## Unstable prefix